 Hold onto your hats as Ungus Ungus Ungus, your friendly local peddlers of vaudevillian psychedelia, strap you in for a rollercoaster ride of dance and mayhem.
-This is carnivalesque party music for the creatively inclined, traversing territory from global dance beats to swing, hip-hop and jazz.
-Featuring mind-tickling on-stage antics and a bold visual presence, their cosmic circus has come to town with the express purpose of making you boogie, gawp, and expand your perceptual horizons.
+This is carnivalesque party music for the creatively inclined, traversing territory from global dance beats and bass to swing, hip-hop and Eastern European influences.

 "Louisa Magrics and her disturbing multi-nozzled headpieces (are) taking craft squarely into surrealist territory" - Newcastle Herald, 4/12/2015

 A one-man-band: face-beats and hand-tasms, soul-squeezes and stories.

 In addition to sharing his passion for live music, Tommy is prominently involved in natural building, eco-regeneration and permaculture.
 From the desert to mountains to the rainforest, his travels and adventures inspire many a tale worthy of a growly groove or a cranking crimp.

 Born from Sydney’s underground music culture and currently based in Melbourne, Tommy has performed all over the country.

 "Sounds like Tom Waits with beat-boxing, but very unique.
 A huge sound, with a commanding voice and presence that fills the room." - The Town Hall Hotel, Newtown 2015

 "Tommy D, TOM.E.D, ThomEeeeDeeee!
 The one-mand-band.Baby, you oughta come back n play here again next week!
 Thats some sweeeet Tom Waits shit!
 Only with beats, like he got shoved into hip-hop via a back alley beat-box jam sesh... niiiice". - Forest Lodge Hotel 2014